AY2526S1-CS2113-T11-2/tp/docs/UserGuide.md

 Shows your current budget, total paid expenses, remaining balance, and all recorded expense in the order added.

 **Format:** `list`

+`list` must be entered on its own.
+Typing additional words (e.g., `list now`) causes the command to be rejected.

 **Example:**
 ```